gvasiliu9/xf.shape/README.md

 ## **Shape Component for Xamarin Forms**
-You can use this component in case you want to create a component with a specific rounded corner.
-By default Xamarin.Forms offers Frame component which can have rounded corners but you can't customize specific corner.
+You can use this component in case you want to create a container with a specific rounded corner.
+By default Xamarin.Forms offers Frame which can have rounded corners but you can't customize specific corner.
 Also Shape component supports linear gradient.

 <a href="https://www.nuget.org/packages/Utmdev.Xf.ColorWheel/1.0.0" target="_blank"><img src="https://img.shields.io/nuget/v/Utmdev.Xf.Shape?style=for-the-badge"/></a>